Jacobite rising of 1745: Charles in Scotland

-The senior government legal officer in Scotland, Lord President Duncan Forbes, forwarded confirmation of the landing to London on 9 August.
+The senior government legal officer in Scotland, Lord President of the Court of Session, Duncan Forbes, 5th of Culloden, forwarded confirmation of the landing to London on 9 August.
 Many of the 3,000 soldiers available to John Cope, the government commander in Scotland, were untrained recruits, and while he lacked information on Jacobite intentions, they were well-informed on his, as Murray had been one of his advisors.
 Forbes instead relied on his relationships to keep people loyal; he failed with Lochiel and Simon Fraser, Lord Lovat but succeeded with many others, including William Sutherland, Earl of Sutherland, Clan Munro and Kenneth Mackenzie, Lord Fortrose.

 On 17 September, Charles entered Edinburgh unopposed, although Edinburgh Castle itself remained in government hands; James was proclaimed King of Scotland the next day and Charles his Regent.
 On 21 September, the Jacobites intercepted and scattered Cope's army in less than 20 minutes at the Battle of Prestonpans, just outside Edinburgh.
 Prince William, Duke of Cumberland, commander of the British army in Flanders, was recalled to London, along with 12,000 troops.
 (Note: These included men from the Dutch garrisons of Tournai and Oudenarde, which had recently surrendered to the French.
 Released after agreeing not to fight against France for the next 18 months, they were available for use elsewhere.
 In September, around 4,500 Dutch troops arrived in England, but they were in poor condition.
 By November, disease had reduced their number to 2,500, and the remainder saw no action before returning home in May 1746.)
 To consolidate his support in Scotland, Charles published two "Declarations" on 9 and 10 October: the first dissolved the "pretended Union", the second rejected the Act of Settlement.
 He also instructed the Caledonian Mercury to publish minutes of the 1695 Parliamentary enquiry into the Glencoe Massacre, often used as an example of post-1688 oppression.